 The CQC has established several requirements for checking candidates to ensure that health and social care services provide safe and effective care.
 These include conducting Disclosure and Barring Service (DBS) checks for all staff, verifying professional qualifications and registration, checking references, checking employment history, and conducting identity checks.

 These requirements apply to all staff, including volunteers and agency workers.
 They are designed to help mitigate potential risks and ensure that only suitable candidates are employed in health and social care services.
-By complying with these requirements, employers can help protect patients, service users, and staff and maintain the integrity of health and social care services.
-The following are the main requirements:
+By complying with these requirements, employers can help protect patients, service users, and existing staff, while maintaining the integrity of their health and social care services.
+The main requirements are broken down as follows:

 Conducting Disclosure and Barring Service (DBS) checks for all staff